JannieI/canvas-workstation-V3/src/app/roadmap.md

 15.Telegram interface with bot ...
 16.Decide on what to do with Widget- and Shape-ButtonBars and 2 forms - AFTER UI and functionality has been decided.
 Maybe remove them, or only allow for order ...
 For now, palette cannot be changed.
 17.Decide what buttons to keep on widget - for now can only think about link button in presentation mode.
+1. Define Canvas data types: which module creates this for data and where?
+Are all numbers equal?
+2. Data field lengths: where defined, by what means, and how are they used?
+Is it display side only?
+Can the user change it?
+What if an actual field is wider than the stated length - will it truncate displayed data?
+Does numbers have a length?
+3. How are dates stored in DB vs localDB vs arrays?
+How do we format dates onto the form?
+How is locale used?
+4. How does types tranform into Vega field types, ie on Editor?
+5. Consider dataQuality on own menu item, or on W menu

 **Admin module**